 The questionnaire about Coordinators and Team Leaders provides feedback from other teaching staff about your coordination of teaching and learning activities.
 If you coordinate a team of teachers, tutors or demonstrators you should consider asking these colleagues to complete a questionnaire about your coordination.
-This questionnaire process is described in full on the HEDC webpages: http://www.otago.ac.nz/hedc/evaluate/coordinator-team-leader/index.html
+This questionnaire process is described in full on this webpage: